 Johnny works and lives for outdoor adventure, a drive that leads him to travel the world with a backpack from Northern volcanoes to scuba diving in the Red Sea.
 As a Research Lead at Earth Economics, Johnny specializes in holistic economic analyses of public spaces, river systems, and the outdoor industry.
-He works to assess the impact of policy, management, and business decisions by utilizing our Earth Economics Ecosystem Valuation ToolTM and other resources.
-His work has resulted in providing local, state, and national park systems with the tools needed to develop frameworks to quantify the social, environmental, and economic benefits of public spaces.
+He works to assess the impact of policy, management, and business decisions by using economic tools such as input-output modeling and benefit-cost analysis.
+His work has resulted in providing local, state, and national park systems with the tools needed to quantify the social, environmental, and economic benefits of public spaces.
 His experience working with tribes, business groups, and all levels of government, allows Johnny to leverage his findings with diverse communities and decision makers.

 “The Whales in Our Waters: The Economic Contribution of Whale Watching in San Juan County.”
 Earth Economics.
 Tacoma, WA.
 2019.

 “The Food That Grows Out of The Water, The Economic Benefits of Wild Rice in Minnesota.”
 Earth Economics, Tacoma, WA.
 August, 2018.

 "Gem of the Emerald Corridor: Nature's Value in the Mt.
 Baker-Snoqualmie National Forest."
 Earth Economics.
 Tacoma, WA.
 May, 2018.

 "The Value of Natural Capital in the Columbia River Basin: A Comprehensive Analysis."
 Earth Economics.
 Tacoma, WA.
 January, 2018.